ardianumam/BanknotesRecognition/README.md

 ## How to Run the Code
 The code provided here is only for testing version (cannot be used for training), in a single '*.py*' file: ```RmbBanknotesRecognition.py```.
 To run the code:
 * First, download the trained model & sample input images [here](https://drive.google.com/file/d/1Qcu1yHZPfU4qKlm0eIYfkjsAxfG87Rah/view?usp=sharing).
-Input images consist of set of face-back scanned RBM bill images (face-back order can be arbitrary as long as two face-back images from a same RMB bill are placed consecutively).
+Input images consist of set of face-back scanned RBM bill images (face-back order can be arbitrary as long as two face-back images from a same RMB bill are placed consecutively),
 * Extract and put them in the same folder with the '*.py*' file,
-* Run ```RmbBanknotesRecognition.py``` (used library: Tensoflow, OpenCV, Numpy)
+* Run ```RmbBanknotesRecognition.py``` (used library: Tensoflow, OpenCV, Numpy).

 A successful execution will give a result as shown below.
 Note that the serial numbers in Figures (c) and (d) are intentionally removed and added one character, respectively, from Figure (b).